Tuition Assistance FAQs

 What results are possible if we apply for tuition assistance?

 - Tuition Assistance Awarded: Your child has been selected to receive a grant.

 - Does Not Qualify: No grant is awarded.
-Your family’s expected financial contribution was enough to cover the full cost of tuition.
+What your family is expected to pay towards the tuition expense (aka the”family contribution”) was enough to cover the full cost of tuition.